About Our Literary Agency...

 John Willig, Literary Agent and Consultant

 Celebrating 40 years working in publishing, John often says to friends that his career actually began as a Newsday paperboy growing up on Long Island, New York.
 He was fortunate to be raised in a family whose passions included books, basketball, and gatherings at the beach.

 After graduating from Brown University, his first job was as a sales representative in academic publishing.
 He soon began work as a marketing manager and then editor for HarperCollins.
 As his interests moved to trade publishing, he became an executive editor at Prentice Hall for business books.
 While at P-Hall, John enjoyed working with such authors as Henry Mintzberg, Philip Kotler and Jim Collins and acquired Mr.Collins' first book Beyond Entrepreneurship.

 In 1991 he decided to become a literary agent to work more closely with writers.
 Throughout his career as an editor and agent, John has successfully negotiated over 750 publishing agreements.
 John is a member of The Author's Guild and participates at industry events including Writer's Digest conferences and the American Society of Journalists and Authors (ASJA) conferences.

 "I probably would not have secured a deal for Rebuilding Empires in such a short period of time without attending the Pitch Slam.
 Of the eight agents I met, all wanted a full book proposal.
 Three eventually wanted to represent me.
-The agent I selected, John Willig, not only won me a contract with Palgrave Macmillan, but proved to be an indispensable ally and advisor.
-The value of Pitch Slam is not just finding an agent but finding the right one, who can really advocate for you and your work."
+The agent I selected, John Willig, not only won me a contract with Palgrave Macmillan, but proved to be an indispensable ally and advisor."

 —Thomas Lee, Writers Digest Conference Pitch Slam Attendee

 We work worldwide with a great group of publishing professionals.
 Our scouts and clients are now based across the U.S. and around the world.
-Our clients work in many countries including Japan, Singapore, Canada, Germany, U.K., and China.
+Our clients work in many countries including Japan, Singapore, Canada, Germany, U.K., New Zealand, and China.